From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Week 7 Reality Check:

-Team performance: 8 escalations in week 7 (team needed his input).
-Normal.
-5 of those were legitimate (genuinely needed founder input), 3 were confidence issues (they could have decided themselves).
-Coached on decision authority.
+Team performance: 8 escalations in Week 7 (the team needed his input).
+This was normal.
+5 of those were legitimate (they truly needed founder input), and 3 came from confidence issues (they could have decided themselves).
+He coached them on decision authority.

-Quality maintenance: Client satisfaction surveys at 93% (was 95% when the founder did everything).
-Acceptable tradeoff for 25 hours freed weekly.
+Quality maintenance: Client satisfaction surveys were at 93% (they had been 95% when the founder did everything).
+This was an acceptable tradeoff for freeing 25 hours each week.

-Strategic time usage: First week with 33 hours of strategic time felt weird.
-Malik kept checking Slack, feeling guilty for “not working.”
-Had to retrain himself: Strategic work IS work.
+Strategic time usage: The first week with 33 hours of strategic time felt strange.
+Malik kept checking Slack and felt guilty for “not working.”
+He had to retrain himself: strategic work is work.

 Actual strategic work completed: